 Chefchaouen, Morocco's Blue Pearl

-• runawaynarrative
+- runawaynarrative

-• Jan 11
+- Jan 11

-• 3 min read
+- 3 min read

 Chefchaouen, the Blue Pearl as they say, sits nestled in the Rif Mountains of North Morocco, far removed from Morocco’s big cities.
 The vibe and unique beauty of this exotic location gives visitors the feeling of being quite literally disconnected from the rest of the world.

 As you walk through the streets leading from the bus stop, Chefchaouen looks much like any other small village in Morocco.
 Meaning, at first glance, there’s nothing significantly more charming or unique than elsewhere.
-It isn’t until you pass through the plaza that separates the kasbah from a row of restaurants—ones you absolutely must experience—and begin your ascent into the old medina that you realize you are somewhere entirely unlike any other place.
+It isn’t until you pass through the plaza that separates the kasbah from a row of restaurants—ones you absolutely must experience, and begin your ascent into the old medina that you realize you are somewhere entirely unlike any other place.

 Some of these things weren’t details exactly, but rather smaller supporting characters that enhanced the beauty along the narrow passages of the medina.
 Jlabas, rugs, traditional straw hats trimmed with colorful pom-poms; metalwork in the form of serving platters, lanterns, and teapots—everything surrounded me, all at once.
 And yet, within this colorful chaos, the calm remained, while excitement gently took its place alongside it.
 This juxtaposition became the perfect concert of emotions that played throughout my entire week there.
 The air itself seemed full of magic.

 In this newly relaxed state of mind, my energy renewed, I ventured deeper into this secluded world in search of its true essence.
 My mind was open.
-My curiosity surfaced, tugging at me like a small child vying for their mother’s attention.
+My curiosity surfaced, tugging at me like a small child vying for its mother’s attention.

 Now, during my time there, we—the entire human race—were just beginning to hear about something that would soon change the world forever: COVID.
-Unaware of what lay ahead, and fueled by curiosity, I grabbed my trusty GoPro and spoke with people in this secluded corner of the world to see what—or even if—they knew anything about it.
+Unaware of what lay ahead, and fueled by curiosity, I grabbed my trusty GoPro and spoke with people in this secluded corner of the world to see what—or even if—they knew about it.

 If you’d like to satisfy your own curiosity, experience the beauty of Chefchaouen, and hear what the locals had to say, just click on the video below!